 A niacin flush is actually a sign that your body is getting the benefits of niacin!

-When taken on an empty stomach, a healthy response to niacin supplementation may include mild blushing, warming, or tingling of the skin.
+Taking niacin on an empty stomach can cause a mild flush.
+You might feel warmth, tingling, or slight redness on your skin.
 This can appear on the ears, face, arms, torso, or occasionally on the legs.

-You should always ask your doctor about dietary supplements if you take other medications, are pregnant, or breastfeeding.
-The use of niacin in large doses in pregnancy or with other medical conditions should be approved by your doctor.
+You should always ask your doctor about dietary supplements if you take other medications, are pregnant, or are breastfeeding.
+If you're pregnant or have a medical condition, talk to your doctor before taking high doses of niacin.

 How Long Does the Niacin Flush Last?